andykimj/andykimj.github.io/_pages/reading.md

 {% include base_path %}

-I was not an avid reader growing up, but I decided in 2022 that I would no longer take that as an excuse to not be well-read on literature.
-So I regularly read fiction, mostly the classics, in my free time.
-Here are some of the texts I’ve read.
+I was not an avid reader growing up.
+However, I decided after college that I wanted to change that and become more well-read and educated on literature.
+So I now regularly read fiction, mostly classics.
+Here are some of the texts I’ve read and enjoyed.

 [Albert Camus - _The Stranger_](https://bookshop.org/p/books/the-stranger-albert-camus/15564796?ean=9780679720201)
 <br/><img src='/images/stranger.jpg'>